Introduction of Fiscal Incentives for Research

-The chemical-pharmaceutical industry in Germany is among the world leaders in innovation.
+The German chemical and pharmaceutical industry is among the world leaders in innovation.
 In the spending of the sector on research and development (R&D), Germany ranks fourth behind the USA, China and Japan.
 But weights are shifting rapidly, especially in favour of Asian countries which heavily use strong tax incentives to increase their attractiveness.
 They have recognised the value of innovations for the national economy and, therefore, promote them intensively.
 The innovation competition is getting fiercer overall.
 Countries which invest the most in their power to innovate are frequently among the most successful nations economically.
-Fiscal incentives for research are an important instrument for more innovation; their introduction in Gemany is long overdue.
+Fiscal incentives for R&D are an important instrument for more innovation; their introduction in Gemany is long overdue.

 R&D investment should increase

-In 2015 Germany once more just missed the Lisbon goal: The R&D share in GDP only rose to 2.93 percent.
+In 2016, Germany once more just missed the Lisbon goal: The R&D share in GDP was only 2.94 percent.
 Therefore, further efforts are needed to pursue the "3.5 percent target", which is backed in politics and industry.
-Here, additional public administration incentives for research investments in additional projects or projects involving higher risks could be helpful.
+Here, further and adequate public administration incentives for research investments in additional projects or projects involving higher risks could be helpful.
 Most OECD countries apply this instrument.
-In Germany, too, politicians are basically positive about fiscal incentives for research but so far no agreement has been reached on their introduction.

 Fiscal R&D incentives - additionally to project funding - make sense in regulatory terms, because they leave the choice of research topics to the companies, they are easy and unbureaucratic to handle, and individual sectors or companies are neither preferred nor put at a disadvantage.